diinalog/bunbougu-minimal-planner/README.md

 # ✨ Bunbōgu – Minimal Digital Planner

-A faceless, beige, Notion-style digital planner made for calm productivity.
+A  Notion-style digital planner made for calm productivity.
 This is the free version — includes:

 - Dashboard